aleclearmind/ledian/kicad/README.md

  - a digital temperature/humidity/pressure sensor
  - power good input signals from power supplies
  - voltage level shifter 3.3V -> 5V for LEDs data signals

+## ledian-2.0

+Full version of Ledian, panels composed by 480 LEDs arranged in a 12 rows and 40 columns that can be tiled to create a standard 80x24 terminal.
+Some changes were made to the configuration of signal input and 4 NTC were added to measure PCB's board temperature.